 April 30, 2017 by Ed Kennedy

-Since inception subscription models for newspapers have been a hard sell.
-It is also not hard to see why.
-Sure, there is the question of quality, of brand loyalty, and even incidental spending – a main masthead in the author’s hometown of Melbourne currently campaigns on subscription for just 50c (USD 38c) a day – but the essential challenge to this has been ‘why would I buy access to news when I can get it for free?’
+Since inception subscription models for newspapers have been a hard sell for many.
+Sure, there’s the question of quality, of brand loyalty, and even incidental spending – a main masthead in the author’s hometown of Melbourne currently campaigns on subscription for just 50c (USD 38c) a day – but a tough question remains: Why would I buy access to news when I can get it for free?

-In an effort to win subscriptions many newspapers have been receptive to a freemium model.
-From the Age in Melbourne all the way across the world to the New York Times, many newspapers have given readers a form of free access.
-This may be 1 article a day (reset every 24 hours), all the way up to 30 articles a month (not reset daily but merely capped at 30), and beyond.
+In seeking to win subscriptions many newspapers now operate on a freemium model.
+From The Age in Melbourne all the way across the world to The New York Times, many newspapers now give readers a form of free access.
+This may be 1 article a day (reset every 24 hours), up to 30 articles a month (not reset daily but merely capped at 30), and beyond.

-While there are those who’ll happy pay for news, or feel incentivised by the promise of new and bonus content, when online news was free for so long, the idea of now needing to pay for it is still something many readers would find unpalatable.
-The past year has changed this in a big way.
+There are those who’ll happily pay for news, or incentivised by the promise of exclusive or bonus content.
+Yet when online news was free for so long, the idea of subsequently needing to pay for it is something many readers long found unpalatable.
+But the past year has changed this in a big way.

 The Devil is in the Details

-The elusiveness of a universal definition notwithstanding, fake news is recogniseable pretty quickly to a trained eyed.
-It shall commonly be hosted by a news site with a name you don’t recognise, written by a writer (if attributed at all) with no bio or social media, and usually quoting facts and sources as truth that come from very dubious news sources.
+The elusiveness of a universal definition notwithstanding, fake news is recognisable pretty quickly to a trained eye.
+It’ll commonly be hosted by a news site with a name you don’t recognise, written by a writer – if attributed at all – with no bio or social media, and usually quoting facts and sources as truth that come from (other) dubious news sources.

 A key example of a suspect source is seeing a ‘reputable’ story built on a gossip magazine’s quote from inside an intelligence agency like the CIA.
-It’s not that the CIA are really delighted about speaking to the media about a breaking news story anyway, but they’ll speak much sooner with NBC or CNN instead of talking with a site like HawtHollywoodRumours.com
+It’s not that the CIA are super keen to speak to the media about a breaking news story anyway, but if they have to comment they’ll go with an outlet like NBC or CNN over a site like HawtHollywoodRumours.com

 Even if well-written, stories built off links to dubious news sources is always a big warning sign.